What Is a USB Killer? Risks & Protection Tips

 What Is a USB Killer?

-A USB Killer is a device that looks like a regular USB flash drive but is designed to damage or destroy the hardware of the computer or device it is plugged into.
-When connected, it sends high-voltage power surges into the USB port, which can damage or destroy the internal components of the device.
-The USB Killer was initially developed to test the resilience of hardware against power surges and electrostatic discharge.
-However, it can also be used maliciously to cause intentional damage.
+A USB Killer is a gadget that resembles a standard USB flash drive but is made to harm or even destroy the computer or device’s hardware when it is plugged in.
+It can harm or even kill the device’s internal components by sending high-voltage power surges into the USB port when connected.
+The original purpose of the USB Killer was to evaluate hardware’s resistance to electrostatic discharge and power surges.
+But it can also be used maliciously to do deliberate harm.

 How Does a USB Killer Work?